-You have a website, you have an opt-in on that website, and you’re building an email list.
+You have a website, you have an opt-in on that website, and you’re having success in trying to grow your email list.
 So why on earth would you need a separate landing page if you have all these three in place?
 Well, that’s what the experts do to supercharge their list growth and that’s what I’m going to be covering in this post.
 I’m going to explain to you the importance of a landing page in building your email list, and how to set up one that is going to convert really well.
 You’ll also find this extra useful if you haven’t yet got a website.

 This is post 3 in a 5 part series on email list building.
 If you haven’t done so already, I’d recommend you read parts 1 and 2 to get yourself familiar: